tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Categories identified by the encoder](Images/ohe-2.png)

-* The class data is encoded using the `transform` method; the result is stored a an array.
+* The `class` column data is encoded using the `transform` method; the result is stored as an array.

   ```python
   class_encoded = enc.transform(class_values).toarray()